ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+damp and refused to ignite.
+A groan, a
+&quot;he see
+ond lighted and went out before the

+“Tt wouldn&#x27;t be his conscience, I should | wick was reached.
+The fourth was a fraud and | in life as ours ave now,
 But the fifth | away asa vapor, whfle nature wore the
 aarno
 Creator commanded ler to be.